loganbvh/py-tdgl/docs/background.rst

 **********************

 Here we sketch out the generalized time-dependent Ginzburg-Landau model implemented in ``pyTDGL``, and the numerical methods used to solve it.
-This material is largely based on the following references: [Jonsson-PRA-2022]_, [Jonsson-PHD-2022]_.
+This material and portions of the ``pyTDGL`` package are based on Refs. :footcite:p:`Jonsson2022-xe, Jonsson2022-mb` (`repo <https://github.com/afsa/super-detector-py>`_).
+The generalized time-dependent Ginzburg-Landau theory is based on Refs. :footcite:p:`Kramer1978-kb, Watts-Tobin1981-mn`.
+The numerical methods are based on
+Refs. :footcite:p:`Gropp1996-uw, Du1998-kt, Jonsson2022-xe`.
+The Python API is inspired by Ref. :footcite:p:`Bishop-Van_Horn2022-sy` (`repo <https://github.com/loganbvh/superscreen>`_).

 ``pyTDGL`` can model superconducting thin films of arbitrary geometry, including multiply-connected films (i.e., films with holes).
-By "thin" or "two-dimensional" we mean that the film thickness :math:`d` is smaller than the coherence length :math:`\xi` and the London penetration depth :math:`\lambda`.
+By "thin" or "two-dimensional" we mean that the film thickness :math:`d` is smaller than the coherence length :math:`\xi=\xi(T)` and the London penetration depth :math:`\lambda=\lambda(T)`, where :math:`T` is temperature.
 This assumption implies that both the superconducting order parameter :math:`\psi(\mathbf{r})` and the supercurrent :math:`\mathbf{J}_s(\mathbf{r})` are roughly constant over the thickness of the film.
+Strictly speaking, the model is only valid for temperatures very close to the critical temperature, :math:`T/T_c\approx 1`, and for dirty superconductors where the inelastic diffusion length much smaller than the coherence length :math:`\xi` :footcite:p:`Kramer1978-kb`.

 Time-dependent Ginzburg-Landau
 ------------------------------

-The time-dependent Ginzburg-Landau formalism employed here boils down to a set of coupled partial differential equations for a complex-valued field :math:`\psi(\mathbf{r}, t)=|\psi|e^{i\theta}` (the superconducting order parameter) and a real-valued field :math:`\mu(\mathbf{r}, t)` (the electric scalar potential), which evolve deterministically in time for a given time-independent applied magnetic vector potential :math:`\mathbf{A}(\mathbf{r})`.
+The time-dependent Ginzburg-Landau formalism employed here :footcite:p:`Kramer1978-kb` boils down to a set of coupled partial differential equations for a complex-valued field :math:`\psi(\mathbf{r}, t)=|\psi|e^{i\theta}` (the superconducting order parameter) and a real-valued field :math:`\mu(\mathbf{r}, t)` (the electric scalar potential), which evolve deterministically in time for a given time-independent applied magnetic vector potential :math:`\mathbf{A}(\mathbf{r})`.